 - Step back in time when you visit Budapest with teens.
 Visit some amazing sites and some beautiful views

 While not a theme park it is something your teens will love in Las Vegas.
 The Void Las Vegas is a Virtual Reality experience like no other.
 Most VR experiences have you sit and watch the world go by but with the Void you are encouraged to really participate in the full activity.
 This has t be one of the best things to do in Las Vegas with teenagers.

 Insanity – The Ride!

 A massive mechanical arm transports you 20 meters over the edge of the Stratosphere Tower.
 Below you are 266 meters of fresh air.
 The Insanity will spin you and several other passengers in the open air at speeds of up to three ‘G’s.
 Is your teen a thrills seeker?
-If so this may be one of the best Las Vegas with Teenagers attraction.
+If so the Stratosphere Tower also features the Big Shot and X-scream rides.
+This building may be one of the best Las Vegas with Teenagers attraction.

 2000 S Las Vegas Blvd, Las Vegas, NV 89104, USA